top of page

 Should I Opt Out of AI Resume Screening?

-3. Feedback and Position Matching - AI-driven platforms often provide instant feedback on how well a resume matches the job description.
-This can help candidates understand their standing and make necessary adjustments to improve their chances.
+2. Feedback and Position Matching - AI-driven screening provides instant feedback on how well a resume matches the newly posted job description to recruiters.

-4. Exposure to Selection Bias - While AI screening aims to be objective, it is influenced by algorithms and data inputs that may include unseen biases.
-Opting in means the candidate’s resume is subject to these biases, which can impact the evaluation process.
-States are starting to regulate AI screening, so you may have protections.
+3. Exposure to Selection Bias - While opting into an AI-based candidate relevancy score, it is influenced by algorithms and data inputs that may include unseen biases, which can impact the evaluation process.
+See the section on AEDTs and current bias protection laws.

-5. Lack of Transparency - Companies typically do not disclose the specific factors that affect relevancy scores in AI systems.
-This lack of transparency can make it challenging for candidates to understand why their resume scored a certain way.
+4. Transparency - Not all companies disclose the exact process and factors that affect relevancy scores in AI systems.
+This lack of transparency can make it challenging for candidates to understand why their application is rejected.

-6. Data-Driven Decisions - The assessment of candidate relevance in AI screening is heavily data-driven, relying on patterns and historical data rather than human intuition.
-This approach can enhance consistency but may overlook nuances that a human recruiter might catch.
+5. Data-Driven Decisions - The assessment of candidate relevance in AI screening is heavily data-driven, relying on patterns and historical data more strongly than human intuition.
+New laws require human review of any AEDT system that uses AI for candidate scoring, but this area is still evolving.

 Opting Out:

-2. Human Review Advantage - Resumes that highlight distinctive skills and experiences may be better received by human recruiters.
-Human reviewers are often more adept at recognizing value beyond the data points, such as creativity, leadership potential, and cultural fit.
+2. Human Review Advantage - Resumes that highlight unique skills and experiences may be better received by human recruiters.
+Human reviewers are often more adept at recognizing value beyond data points, such as creativity, leadership potential, and cultural fit.

-In conclusion, whether to opt-out of AI resume screening depends on your specific situation, the industry standards, and the nature of your qualifications.
+In conclusion, whether to opt-out of AI resume screening depends on an ATSs capabilities, industry standards, recruiter practices, and whether you are comfortable with allowing an AI algorithm to evaluate your resume prior to any recruiter review.
 Weighing these factors can help you make an informed decision that maximizes your chances of landing the job.

 • Job searchers strongly concerned about bias or lack of company transparency around the hiring process may want to opt-out.